-In a country with far and away the highest incidence of diabetes in the world, a potential preventative treatment has been found in an unlikely place; camels.
+In a country with one of the highest incidence of diabetes in the world, a potential preventive “medicine” has been found in an unlikely place; camels.
 According to researchers in Bikaner, India, camel milk contains sufficient levels of insulin to help prevent, and perhaps treat, both type 1 and type 2 diabetes.

-It’s estimated that India has over 30 million diabetics at present, with this number expected to exceed 80 million by the year 2030.
-This makes India the worlds diabetic leader, with China (approximately 24 million diabetics presently, around 40 million estimated by 2030), and the United States (approximately 24 million diabetics presently, with an estimated 32 million by the year 2030), trailing significantly behind.
+It is estimated that India has over 60 million diabetics at present, with this number expected to well exceed 100 million by the year 2030.
+This makes India one of the world’s diabetic leaders, with China (now topping 100 million diabetics presently) in the top spot, and the United States (approximately 30 million diabetics presently) trailing significantly behind in third place.
 The populous of India is also tragically unaware of the dangers of diabetes, and even to the existence of the disease itself.

 The current series of studies were conducted at the SP Medical College, in Bikaner, India.
 Bikaner is a city located in the north-west part of Rajahstan, within the Thar desert, and also home to the famed National Research Center on Camel (NRCC).
 Initially, studies were conducted on Raica communities near the Rajahstani cities of Jaiselmer and Jodhpur, where camel milk consumption was known to be near universal within the communities.
 These initial studies revealed a zero percent prevalence of diabetes in these particular Raica communities.
 Further, more extensive studies, conducted on the Raicas, revealed that the zero percent diabetes incidence persisted only in habitual consumers of camel milk, while non camel milk consuming Raicas had a more standard five to six percent incidence of diabetes.

-In addition to the anti-diabetic properties, it’s noted that camel milk is lower in cholesterol, and higher in natural minerals, than cow milk, and also has been shown to help prevent tuberculosis.
-And for those concerned about what camel milk tastes like, Henry Pedersen, a Fulbright fellow currently investigating camel genetics at the NRCC, has this to say: “In addition to all the confirmed and speculated health benefits, as surprising as it is, jiminy cricket, that stuff tastes darn good.”
+In addition to the anti-diabetic properties, camel milk is lower in cholesterol, and higher in natural minerals, than cow milk, and also has been shown to help prevent tuberculosis.
+And for those concerned about what camel milk tastes like, Henry Pedersen, a former Fulbright fellow who was investigating camel genetics at the NRCC, has this to say: “In addition to all the confirmed and speculated health benefits, as surprising as it is, jiminy cricket, that stuff tastes darn good.”